Available options related to student accommodation

 University private homeshare accommodation

 Perhaps the most less considered option.
 Renting a room in a private house is not what you would expect going into a university to spend the life on your own.
 That being said if you do decide to live in with a family at their place, there are a few perks that do come with it.
 For starters, seeing as how it is their personal home, you would expect it to be in top shape all through the year.
 They would want everything to be in order and would be keen on fixing any damage done to anything.
-Also cleanliness would also be something that they would be quite keen on and would want you to keep your place clean as well.
+Also cleanliness would also be something that they would be quite keen on.
+You would want you to keep your place clean as well.
 They may put in the three meals a day at their table with some extra money of course but you would still be getting the god, hygienic home cooked food even away from your home.

 You can expect some curfews